Joel-OConnor/angular-todolist/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Run DB Server Locally

+json-server --watch db.json, this should default to localhost:3000.
+Makes sure it is or Todos won't show up.